 Santa Barbara is stunningly beautiful.
 Its Spanish architecture, brawny cliffs, and beautiful beaches draw visitors from all over the world, and there are endless things to do all over town.
 However, you’d be remiss to come to this amazing vacation destination and not experience any of the wonderful day trips from Santa Barbara.

 We’ve created a list of the 5 best Santa Barbara day trips, so you can get the most out of your California vacation.
-If you're still looking for a home base, check out our list of Santa Barbara vacation rentals as well, and let us help you start planning the perfect trip.
+If you're still looking for a home base, check out our list of Santa Barbara vacation rentals as well, or see our five featured homes below:

 #1.
 Channel Islands National Park